moikoros/help/docs/index.md

 "hello welcoem to infinit tek suport mi nam is toon" - zach

+? question "Why should I use an executor made for computers?"
+	Most scripts are designed for computers.
+Lots of them use keybinds which you can't get on mobile without a special gui.
+It's still a hassle either way.

 ## What is an executor?

 An exploit is the use of glitches and software vulnerabilities in Roblox by a player to alter the game or gameplay for an unfair advantage.